 - The Component Dependency Check status never changes

-We found conflicting component dependencies displays if Composer cannot determine which components to install or update.
+The message We found conflicting component dependencies displays if Composer cannot determine which components to install or update.
 To resolve component dependency issues, you should be a technical person who thoroughly understands how Composer works.

 Following is a sample failure message:

 We found conflicting component dependencies.
 You are trying to update package(s) magento/module-sample-data to 1.0.0-beta We've detected conflicts with the following packages: - magento/sample-data version 0.74.0-beta15.
 Please try to update it to one of the following package versions: 0.74.0-beta16, 0.74.0-beta14, 0.74.0-beta13, 0.74.0-beta12, 0.74.0-beta11, 0.74.0-beta10, 0.74.0-beta9, 0.74.0-beta8, 0.74.0-beta7

 The message you see will likely be different.

 Refer to Conflicting component dependencies for a solution in our support knowledge base.